 Caught in a trap: the impact of grooming

-Find previous ChildLine annual reports in our library catalogue.
+Find previous Childline annual reports and one-off in-depth reviews in our library catalogue.

 Volunteer for ChildLine

 Give a few hours of your time on ChildLine helpline or the ChildLine School Service.

 Statistics on child abuse